Tatiana Ayazo/Rd.com, shutterstock

 - Ctrl + F12 opens Word document

-Next, check out these 15 common computer mistakes you should have stopped making already.
+Now that you know what all those function keys do, make sure you know these 15 common computer mistakes you should have stopped making already.